NicholasMamo/dwarna/README.md

 The REST API, runnable from `rest/main.py`.

+#### Command-Line Arguments

+-p --port - The port on which to serve the REST API, defaults to 7225 (optional).

 ### `setup/`

 The setup scripts to construct the database schema for the REST API and associated tests.